emresahin10/RijksMuseum/README.md

 This application utilizes the [Rijksmuseum API](https://data.rijksmuseum.nl).
 You can refer to the API documentation for more information.

-## Contribution

-Thank you for considering contributing to this project.
-If you have any questions, find bugs, or have suggestions, please check the [contribution guide](CONTRIBUTING.md).

 ## License

 This project is licensed under the [MIT License](LICENSE).
 See the license file for details.